-Company's interest: Mistake: 1as long as possible to 2 on products more than 3 market forces Customer: not only a 4 , but also has a strong influence on its 5 Attention: to consumers' shopping 6. and their ways to select products Need: to change and explore new 7.
-Old tactics: might not 8. as well as they did in the past Car industry tactic: production of 9. with its main car market Disadvantage: steal market 11 from itself Advantage: open new market 12 Advice: from 13. who do 14. on new market 15. and changes
+How to Avoid Marketing Myopia Company's interest: 1 as long as possible Mistake: to 2. on products more than 3. market forces Customer: not only a 4. , but also has a strong influence on its 5.
+Attention: to consumers' shopping 6. and their ways to select products Need: to change and explore new 7 Old tactics: might not 8 as well as they did in the past Car industry tactic: production of 9. cars in 10. with its main car market Disadvantage: steal market 11 from itself Advantage: open new market 12 Advice: from 13 who do 14 on new market 15 and changes